The essence of feeling and imagination

 The Essence Of Feeling And Imagination

-Otherwise known as my good-natured self is used as a tagline.
-But, it isn’t a tag line exactly.
+The essence of feeling and imagination, otherwise known as my good-natured self, is used as a tagline.
+But, it isn’t a tag line exactly…

 It’s the description of my birthdate and time of birth.
 Totally perfect for my writing prose, poetry, short stories and the like.

 As you read this blog, you’ll enter into different times, you’ll feel like you’re a part of the story whether you’re the antagonist or the protagonist.
 You’ll desire to read more and you’ll want to attempt at expressing your own emotions and thoughts in a healthier way.